mtumilowicz/scrum-notes/README.md

     * if not a convention of the development organization
 * everyone must understand what "Done" means
 * definitions of "Done" will expand to include more stringent criteria for higher quality
+* when many Development Teams are working on a single product all Development Teams must have a definition of "Done" that makes their combined work potentially releasable